-Moscow plans to have a substantial conversation on the situation in Kyiv with its EU partners, who seem to view Ukraine as a free addition to their profits, Russian Foreign Minister Sergei Lavrov said.
+Moscow plans to have a substantial conversation on the situation in Kiev with its EU partners, who seem to view Ukraine as a free addition to their profits, Russian Foreign Minister Sergei Lavrov said.

 "Our European Union partners are worrying primarily because they feel that this rather cheap addition to their profits, if not free ones, especially amid the crisis, is going away.
 The second reason is ideological charge.
 Those who thought in terms of 'either-or' and those who sought to tear our neighbors off Russia, even if artificially and through blackmail, have seen that not everything is so simple," Lavrov said on Rossiya-24 news television channel on Saturday.

 "We will certainly talk about this, and quite seriously.
 I hope my partners will take an honest approach to it and will not evade it on some pretexts," he said.

 Moscow believes the situation in Ukraine was orchestrated and planned in advance, Lavrov said.
 "The reaction to the legitimate Ukrainian authorities' sovereign decision, which borders on hysterics, is astounding," he said.

 "An absolutely normal event, such as the declaration by the government that detailed analysis of this [association] agreement suggests that it is not very beneficial to Ukraine, that they want to take more time to ponder, refuse to sign it right now and will scrutinize it causes such a rabid reaction - I can't find another word.
 A demonstration of such a scale and with so bitter mottos has been arranged as if the country declared war on some peaceful state contrary to the Ukrainian people's will.
 This goes beyond normal human analysis.
 There is no doubt that some provocateurs stand behind this.
 I am really saddened to see that our Western partners have apparently lost the sense of reality," he said.